-Beef sold in Zambia contained harmful chemical: govtJuly 19th, 2013 in Health /
+Beef sold in Zambia contained harmful chemical: govtJuly 19, 2013 in Medicine & Health / Health

 Beef products imported from Europe and distributed in Zambia by leading meat company Zambeef have tested positive for aromatic aldehyde, a chemical which can cause cancer, the health minister said Friday.

 Zambeef last month recalled from its retail outlets all imported products after concerns that they contained the chemical, which is also used to embalm dead bodies, prompting laboratory tests.

 "I can confirm that the presence of formaldehydes has been confirmed in the samples that were taken to South Africa for further investigations," Health Minister Joseph Kasonde told AFP.

 He said the chemical was found in offals and hooves which Zambeef imports from Europe.